The Logos: The Meletic Testament (Chapter 21 The Vision)

 154. Slowly, the dreamers began to find one another—not through names, but through echoes of the Logos.

-155. A gesture, a phrase, or even a drawing in the dust—these were the visible signs that Asterion revealed.
+155. A gesture, a phrase, or even a drawing in the dust—these were the visible signs that Asterion revealed in his presence.

 156. They did not gather in massive crowds, but in pairs, in threes, in quiet circles beneath trees and beside rivers.